• Skip to primary navigation

 Jump to Recipe

-To us, a good Cajun Seasoning recipe needs to be savory with some salt, herbs, some nice earthy flavors of paprika, and have a touch of heat.
-These elements evoke those Cajun coastal flavors that work so well for grilled fish and poultry.
+To us, a good Cajun Seasoning recipe (or take on creole seasoning) needs to be savory with some salt, herbs, some nice earthy flavors of paprika, and have a touch of heat.
+These elements evoke those Cajun coastal flavors that work so well for grilled fish and grilled turkey.

 Cajun Seasoning in a mason jar

-When looking for some Louisiana influenced flavors, we reach for a Cajun seasoning.
+When looking for some Louisiana influenced flavors, we reach for a homemade Cajun seasoning recipe.
 Unlike blackening spices, which focus on super earthy and almost burnt-like flavors, an authentic Cajun seasoning recipe combines a savory mouthfeel with the slight salt and spice that stands out but does not overpower the flavor.
-A great article from Thrillist also talks about the difference in styles of Cajun versus Creole and some common myths of Cajun cuisine.
+A great article from Thrillist also talks about the difference in styles of Cajun versus Creole seasoning and some common myths of Cajun cuisine.

 What Is Cajun Seasoning?

-With a nod to the south, and specifically Louisiana, Cajun cooking is an influence of cuisines from France, West Africa, and Spain.
+A good authentic Cajun spice blend is a nod to the south, and specifically Louisiana.
+Cajun cooking is an influence of cuisines from France, West Africa, and Spain.
 For seasoning, it evokes aromatics and earthy flavors that complement stews, open fire cooking, and seafood from Cajun inspired cuisine.

 • Herbs – Herbal notes can range from parsley, thyme, bay leaf, and sage.

-• Heat – Cayenne or red chili pepper flakes are most common.
+• Heat – Cayenne or red pepper flakes are most common.

 Ingredients for Cajun seasoning on a black slate plate